game

 how the course works

-do we live in a video game? runs Mondays during the 2025–26 school year, offering a full-day immersion in creative inquiry, scientific exploration, and collaborative media production.
+do we live in a video game? is designed as a once-weekly, full-day immersion in creative inquiry, scientific exploration, and collaborative media production.

 each session is structured around a four-part rhythm: